common name: American grasshopper

 Figure 1.
 Adult female American grasshopper, Schistocerca americana (Drury).
 Photograph by Tom Friedel.

 Adults: The overall color gradually changes from a pinkish-brown or reddish-brown to more of a yellowish-brown hue as the grasshopper reaches sexual maturity.
 The adults bear fully developed wings with large dark brown spots on a lighter background.
 Adults are distinctly different in appearance from the immature stages (nymphs).
-The length of the male is 39 to 45 mm, whereas the female is 42 to 55 mm.
+The length of the male is 39 to 45 mm, whereas the female is 42 to 55 mm long.

 Figure 2.
 Adult American grasshopper, Schistocerca americana (Drury).
 Photograph by John L. Capinera, University of Florida.